sillsdev/web-xforge/README.md

 git checkout -b feature/<featureName>
 ```

-Then do some useful work and commit it.
-Then
+Do some useful work and commit it.

+Upload your work:

 ```bash
 git push origin feature/<featureName>